 U.S. Small Business Administration loans are obtained through SBA-backed financial institutions, and the SBA guarantees the loans in the event of a default.

-While SBA loans typically have lower interest rates than other loans, they’re harder to qualify for.
+typically have lower interest rates than other loans, they’re harder to qualify for.
 You’ll need a robust credit profile to meet the rigid qualifications.

 Further complicating things, the application process is often long and tedious.
 But, if you do qualify for an SBA loan, you’ll likely have a longer time to pay back the loan, and those lower rates can be very appealing.

-A term loan consists of a fixed amount of cash that you receive upfront and repay with interest over a predetermined amount of time.
+consists of a fixed amount of cash that you receive upfront and repay with interest over a predetermined amount of time.
 For instance, a business owner might borrow $100,000 and finance it through a term loan with a repayment term of three years at an interest rate of 8%.

 You’re often able to borrow more money when you finance your business with a term loan than with some other types of business financing.

 To get approved for a business term loan, you’ll need to have a solid credit score and record.
 In addition, some lenders may require collateral, such as your business’s assets or real estate, to secure your loan.
 Term loans are a good option if you’ve been operating your business for some time and have seen relative success.

 Commercial real estate loans

 are used to purchase new real estate or leverage the equity you already have in real estate to grow your business.
 You can also use a commercial real estate loan to refinance other loans or pay for renovations.

 If your business brings in annual revenue of $250,000 or more, you already own commercial property, and your company has been open for 18 months, a commercial real estate loan may be right for you.
 And because the real estate is used as collateral, some commercial real estate lenders